fahadb-kt/cvat/site/content/en/docs/administration/basics/REST_API_guide.md

 The HTTP protocol is used to transport a data.
 Requests are divided into groups:

-- `auth` - user authorization queries
+- `auth` - user authentication queries
 - `comments` - requests to post/delete comments to issues
 - `issues` - update, delete and view problem comments
 - `jobs` -requests to manage the job
 - `lambda` - requests to work with lambda function
 - `projects` - project management queries
-- `restrictions` - requests for restrictions
 - `reviews` -adding and removing the review of the job
 - `server` - server information requests
 - `tasks` - requests to manage tasks